nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/dynamicgroup.md

     Similarly, `.has_member(obj)` was previously non-cached by default, but the Redis cache could be used by invoking it as `.has_member(obj, use_cache=True)`; this too has been changed in this release, and the `use_cache` flag should be considered deprecated as well.

-For static-assignment-based Dynamic groups (only!) you can update its member list by assigning directly to its `.members` or calling its `.add_members()` or `remove_members()` methods as desired.
+For static-assignment-based Dynamic groups (only!) you can update its member list by assigning directly to its `.members` or calling its `.add_members()` or `.remove_members()` methods as desired.
 Invoking any of these APIs for a filter-based or set-based Dynamic Group is an error and will raise an exception.

 ### Working with an Object's Containing Dynamic Groups